minego/KCSS/README.md

 	upgraded core module which can house 5 kermans and has more solar power.
 The new core is in a stable orbit at 100km.

+*	October 4, 2013: Docked a tug module.
+This small module is basically just some docking ports and RCS thrusters.
+It can be detached and used to move around other modules as needed.